Vacuum757/Code_Practice/README.md

 # Code_Practice
-This is only for practicing coding.
+This is for practicing coding.